AliceHincu/Theory-Concepts/Relational Model.md

 ### ---- Key Constraints
 An attribute that can uniquely identify a tuple in a relation is called the key of the table.
 The value of the attribute for different tuples in the relation has to be unique.

+From course: **Key constraint is a constraint stating that a subset of the attributes in a relation is a unique identifier for every tuple in the relation; this subset of attributes is minimal**.
+Two different records are not allowed to have identical values in all the fields that constitute a key, hence specifying a key is a restriction for the database.

 **Example:**

 In the given table, CustomerID is a key attribute of Customer Table.
-It is most likely to have a single key for one customer, CustomerID=1 is only for the CustomerName=”Google”.
+It is most likely to have a single key for one customer: CustomerID=1 is only for the CustomerName=”Google”.
+We are not allowed to add another customer with the same ID.

 | CustomerID | CustomerName | Status |
 | -- | -- | -- |